Emplate/emplate-ios-sdk/README.md

 _Note the you have to use the AlwaysUsage, because we need to use the location when the user puts the app in the background, since we're sending notifications when the user enters a beacons region._

 ## So how does this work?
-To show you how to get going with the SDK in a fast way, we will show you some simple examlpe of how to load data from the API, and how to start the scanning of beacons.
+To show you how to get going with the SDK in a fast way, we will show you some simple example of how to load data from the API, and how to start the scanning of beacons.

 ### Get data from our API
 Right now you can get details about your organization (EMOrganization), all your beacons (EMBeacon) and the beacon's posts (EMPost).